electricbookworks/howbooksaremade/episodes/publishing-with-purpose.md

 I imagine there many wonderful things about working in that part of the publishing world, and I suspect, like with all jobs, there are some downsides.
 For those of us thinking that those are publishing dream jobs, in what ways are we right?
 And in what ways are those not quite the dream jobs that we think they are?

 **Alisha Niehaus Berger**  8:35
 Oh, books all day.
 That's the first part that makes it wonderful.
 If you're, you know, if you grew up as a, as a bookish child, as I myself did, and I think a lot of people who go into books have that background, you're working on the things that you see at the libraries and bookstores that you loved as a child.
-For me, going into my very favorite bookstore, where I grew up in California, and seeing a book that I had worked on, or having the children's book person who had really helped me kind of curate my reading growing up have books that I worked on, was just beyond magical.
+For me, going into my very favourite bookstore, where I grew up in California, and seeing a book that I had worked on, or having the children's book person who had really helped me kind of curate my reading growing up have books that I worked on, was just beyond magical.

 **Arthur Attwell**  9:11
 Amazing.